Past & Present Climate Change

 - Kaufman, Darrell; Regents’ Professor (Paleoclimate, Quaternary Geochronology)

-- McKay, Nicholas; Assistant Professor (Climate Dynamics, Paleoclimate)
+- McKay, Nicholas; Associate Professor (Climate Dynamics, Paleoclimate)

 - Routson, Cody; Assistant Research Professor (Extreme Hydroclimate Events)